wp-plugins/better-click-to-tweet/readme.txt

 1. Becomes this in your blog post!

 == Changelog ==

+= 4.2.1 =
+* added German and Swedish translations, updated info in readme with link to instructions for migrating from Click To Tweet to Better Click To Tweet.
+* made minor change to the bcttstyle.css (sample) file that was bugging me on hover.

 = 4.2 =
 * added the ability to specify a custom URL as a shortcode parameter. (more info at the power user tutorial at http://benlikes.us/7r )